mrb101/webapp/README.md

 Webapp
 ===========

-Webapp is a flask web application boilerplate
+Webapp is a flask web application skeleton

 Setup